-Part of the reasons we traveled to Inuvik end of March was to attend the Muskrat Jamboree.
-Communities from around Inuvik and the wider Beaufort Delta area gathered to participate to the yearly event which lasted four days and featured traditions from the Northern Arctic region.
+Part of the reason we traveled to Inuvik end of March was to attend the Muskrat Jamboree.
+Communities from around Inuvik and the wider Beaufort Delta area gathered to participate in the yearly event which lasted four days and featured traditions from the Northern Arctic region.

 The weather was overcast and the temperatures deepened sharply to -25 C but that did not damper the spirit of the party.